 Dion Global Solutions Limited

-The Board of Directors of Dion Global Solutions Limited ("the Company") arepleased to present the 22ndAnnual Report on the business and operations of theCompany along with the Audited Standalone and Consolidated Financial Statements for thefinancial year ended March 312016.
+The Board of Directors of Dion Global Solutions Limited ("the Company") arepleased to present the 22ndAnnual Report on the business and operations of theCompany along with the Audited Standalone and Consolidated Financial Statements for thefinancial yearended March 312017.

-The highlights of Standalone and Consolidated financial results of the Company forthe Financial Years 2016-17 and 201516 are reflected in the table below:
+The highlights of the Standalone and Consolidated financial results of the Company forthe Financial Years 2016-17 and 201516 are reflected in the table below:

 |Particulars || |